starship/starship/docs/fr-FR/config/README.md

 ## Zig

 By default the the `zig` module shows the currently installed version of Zig.
-Le module est affiché si l'une des ces conditions est remplie :
+The module will be shown if any of the following conditions are met:

 - The current directory contains a `.zig` file